Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsection{The Fenchel-Nielsen System}

-There are at most $p=3g-3+n$ distinct simple disjoint geodesics $L_1,\cdots, L_p$ on the genus $g$ Riemann surface $\mathcal{R}$ with $n$ punctures.
+Consider a genus-$g$ hyperbolic surface $\mathcal{R}$ with $n$ punctures, corresponding to the Fuchsian group $\Gamma$, so that $\mathcal{R}=\mathbb{H}/\Gamma$.
+There are at most $p=3g-3+n$ distinct disjoint simple closed geodesics $L_1,\ldots, L_p$ on $\mathcal{R}$.
 We shall call these $p$ simple geodesics the {\it coordinate geodesics}.
-The coordinate geodesics divide the Riemann surface $\mathcal{R}$ into $q=2g-2+n$ pairs of pants, $P_1,\cdots,P_q$.
-Each coordinate geodesic corresponds to either a boundary element of two distinct pairs of pants, or corresponds to two boundary element of the same pair of pants.
-Let us order the coordinate geodesics and the pairs of pants with the following set of rules, although there is no canonical way to do this. \begin{itemize} \item If there is a coordinate geodesic, then $L_1$ is dividing and lies between $P_1$ and $P_2$. \item If $q\geq 3$, then $L_2$ lies between $P_1$ and $P_3$, see figure. \ref{orderedpair1}. \item The first $q-1$ coordinate geodesics, and the $q$ pairs of pants, $P_1,\cdots,P_q$, are ordered so that, for every $j=3,\cdots,q-1$, there is an $i=i(j)$, with $1\leq i(j)<j$, so that $L_j$ lies on the common boundary of $P_i$ and $P_j$. \item The coordinate geodesics $L_1,\cdots, L_{q-1}$ are called the attaching geodesics and coordinate geodesics $L_q,\cdots,L_p$ are called the handle geodesics.
+The coordinate geodesics divide $\mathcal{R}$ into $q=2g-2+n$ pairs of pants, $P_1,\ldots,P_q$.
+Each coordinate geodesic corresponds to either a boundary element of two distinct pairs of pants or corresponds to two boundary elements of the same pair of pants.
+Let us order the coordinate geodesics and the pairs of pants with the following set of rules, although there is no canonical way to do this. \begin{itemize} \item If there is a coordinate geodesic, then $L_1$ is dividing and lies between $P_1$ and $P_2$.